SZHMT 8th International Sufi Conference 2026

 The 8th International Sufi Conference 2026 aims to create meaningful and lasting contributions by translating the ethical and spiritual teachings of Tasawwuf into practical initiatives that benefit society.
 The key expected outcomes include:

-Participants may adopt a collective declaration outlining commitments to apply Sufi principles in promoting peace, social justice, and international cooperation.
+Participants are expected to adopt a collective declaration highlighting commitments to applying Sufi values in peacebuilding, social justice, and international cooperation.

-The event will facilitate partnerships, research networks, and collaborative initiatives focused on interfaith dialogue, community service, and academic exchange.
+The conference will strengthen academic collaborations, research networks, and joint initiatives focused on interfaith understanding, community development, and scholarly exchange.

-Policy briefs and practical frameworks will be developed to connect Sufi values with the UN Sustainable Development Goals (SDGs), ethical education, gender inclusion, and conflict resolution
+Policy briefs and actionable frameworks will be developed to connect Sufi principles with the UN Sustainable Development Goals (SDGs), ethical education, gender inclusion, and conflict resolution.

-The conference will support the documentation and promotion of Sufi traditions such as sama (Sufi music), poetry, zikr, and devotional practices, helping to preserve the Maizbhandari spiritual heritage.
+The event will contribute to documenting and promoting Sufi traditions such as sama (spiritual music), poetry, zikr, and devotional practices, ensuring the preservation of Maizbhandari heritage.

-Young scholars and practitioners will be encouraged and empowered to carry forward the spiritual legacy of Gausul Azam Shah Sufi Hazrat Syed Ahmad Ullah Maizbhandari (KA) in building compassionate, just, and peaceful communities.
+Young scholars and practitioners will be inspired and empowered to carry forward the legacy of Gausul Azam Maizbhandari Shah Sufi Hazrat Syed Ahmad Ullah (KA) in promoting compassionate, peaceful, and equitable societies.

 Collectively, these outcomes aim to establish a lasting legacy by transforming Sufi wisdom into practical contributions that promote social harmony, ethical values, and global well-being.